Katarina Johnson-Thompson: First World Indoor and European medals

-World and Commonwealth titles
+World and Commonwealth titles and Olympic medal

 In 2018, Johnson-Thompson won the World indoor pentathlon and the Commonwealth Games heptathlon titles, before going on to win a silver medal behind World and Olympic champion Nafi Thiam in the heptathlon at the European Championships, recording a personal best score of 6759 points, to move into the world all-time Top 25.

 In May 2019, at the 45th Hypomeeting in Götzis, Johnson-Thompson recorded a new personal best of 6,813 in the heptathlon, taking her up to 18th on the world all-time list.

-She won the heptathlon at the 2019 World Athletics Championships in Doha, Qatar with a British record of 6981 points.
+She won gold in the heptathlon at the 2019 World Athletics Championships in Doha, Qatar with a British record of 6981 points.

+She was less successful at the 2020 Summer Olympics in Tokyo: a ruptured Achilles tendon threatened to disrupt her preparation for the tournament, which she came close to missing entirely.
+Having made enough of a recovery to participate, and in fifth place after the first three events (including her favoured high jump), she suffered a tear in her calf muscle during the 200m and fell.
+She got up and raced to the end only to be disqualified on the technicality of having stepped (or rather fallen) out of her lane: in any case she was unable to compete in the remaining events.

-Johnson-Thompson won the heptathlon at the 2022 Commonwealth Games in Birmingham, England.
+Johnson-Thompson competed at the 2022 World Championships; finishing eighth. won the heptathlon at the 2022 Commonwealth Games in Birmingham, England.

+Johnson-Thompson won gold again in the heptathlon at the 2023 World Athletics Championships in Budapest, her second World Champion title.

+In 2024, Johnson-Thompson competed at the European Championships, however she withdrew due to injury before the 200 m.
+At the 2024 Summer Olympics in Paris, she obtained a silver medal, her first Olympic medal, coming a close second to Nafissatou Thiam.
+Her performance included personal bests in the shot put and 800 m.

+Media career

+Since 2023, Johnson-Thompson has been one of several British Olympians and Paralympians to feature in adverts for British Gas.

 Personal life

 Since 2016, Johnson-Thompson has divided her time between her native Liverpool and the French city of Montpellier.
 She began dating fellow athlete Andrew Pozzi in 2018.

 She is a lifelong fan of her hometown football team Liverpool FC.

 Statistics

+All information from World Athletics profile.